Arizona Nonprofit Conference 2022

 The Alliance strives to ensure this conference is accessible to all nonprofits.

-We are able to provide full scholarships to attend the event for free, courtesy of our generous friends at Vitalyst Health Foundation, Phoenix Office of Arts & Culture and Abbett Family Foundation.
+We are able to provide full scholarships to attend the event for free, courtesy of our generous friends at Vitalyst Health Foundation and partial scholarships are available courtesy of our generous friends at Abbett Family Foundation.

 Hotel Accommodations